Consensys/doc.goquorum/docs/HowTo/GetStarted/migration.md

         [`--immutabilitythreshold`](../../Reference/CLI-Syntax.md#immutabilitythreshold] to set the immutability
         threshold to an appropriate value when starting `geth`.

-    * `geth 1.9.7` by default does not allow keystore based accounts to be unlocked in the start up process.
+    * `geth` 1.9.7 by default does not allow keystore-based accounts to be unlocked in the startup process.
-        `geth` will crash if the unlock is attempted as a part of start up.
+        `geth` will crash if the unlock is attempted as a part of startup.
-        To enable account unlocking explicitly use `--allow-insecure-unlock`:
+        To enable account unlocking, use `--allow-insecure-unlock`:

-        `--allow-insecure-unlock ` Allow insecure account unlocking when account-related RPCs are exposed by http.
+        `--allow-insecure-unlock` - Allow insecure account unlocking when account-related RPCs are exposed by HTTP.